Ah Surely - Irish Music and Dance

-An award winning “old-time” fiddler, Evan Kinney was born into a musical family: his mother, a singer, and his father, a fiddler, in the old Georgia tradition.
-With guitar, banjo, and fiddle in hand, he has proven his versatility by performing with quite an array of musicians of many stripes: Ah Surely, The Amazing Spud Brothers, The Gypsy Hicks, and the Buddy O’Reilly Band.
+An award winning “old-time” fiddler, Evan Kinney was born into a musical family: his mother a singer and his father a fiddler in the old Georgia tradition.
+With guitar, banjo and fiddle in hand he’s proven his versatility by performing with quite an array of musicians of many stripes: Ah Surely, The Amazing Spud Brothers and the Buddy O’Reilly band.
 A talented vocalist and songwriter, his renditions of traditional American and Irish songs are both authentic and straight from the heart.

 John Maschinot has been a teaching artist for over 25 years, both as a soloist and with several ensembles.
-For over 15 of those years, he has been a member of the teaching artist ensemble Celtic Fire, working under the umbrella of Young Audiences of Atlanta and Arts for Learning.
-He has presented programs focusing on traditional music and dance at hundreds of schools, libraries, and workshops, impacting thousands of students of all grade levels and adults as well.
-In 2010, he received the “Stars of the South” award from Irish-American magazine for outstanding service and dedication to Irish culture in the Southeast.
+For over 15 of those years he’s been a member of the teaching artist ensemble Celtic Fire, working under the umbrella of Young Audiences of Atlanta and Arts 4 Learning.
+He’s presented programs focusing on traditional music and dance at hundreds of schools, libraries and workshops, impacting thousands of students of all grade levels and adults as well.
+In 2010 he received the “Stars of the South” award from Irish-American magazine for outstanding service and dedication to Irish culture in the Southeast.

 Under the leadership of veteran teaching artist John Maschinot, Ah Surely has presented at many large and small school assemblies.
 They recently completed a series of school programs presented by The Creative Arts Guild and sponsored by the Jonas Foundation in Whitfield County, GA, and have appeared at Spivey Hall’s Young People’s Concert series.